 The adverse health effects can sometimes be so severe that we want to address this aspect separately.
 Women in particular are often expected to be able to multitask.
 An expectation that is completely unrealistic.

 Multitasking often involves trying to please everyone.
 In the process, one's own well-being falls by the wayside.
-Mistakes due to excessive demands are inevitable.
+Errors due to Overload are pre-programmed.
 If someone then complains about the allegedly inadequate way of working, this can be very frustrating.

 A vicious circle is created: multitasking leads to chronic overload.
 Chronic overload, in turn, has been shown to lead to mental illnesses such as burnout or depression.
 This is what emerges from the scientific elaboration.